Genokarma/tutorials/docs/modules/snippy/index.md

 * Run snippy on the sequencing reads.
     * For the reference genome, use the <fn>Prokka:gbk</fn> file.
-    * Remember to check *No* for *Cleanup the non-snp output files*.
-We want all the output files.
+    * Remember to include all the output files.

 <!-- * Snippy has mapped the sequencing reads to the reference genome and produced a BAM file.
     * This is a very large file so we will sub-sample it.